 People with kidney disease and diabetes should monitor their intake of sugar and the minerals sodium, potassium, and phosphorus.

-Generally, people with kidney disease should consume no more than 2,000 mg each of sodium and potassium per day and no more than 800–1,000 mg of phosphorus per day.
+Generally, people with kidney disease should consume no more than 2,300 mg each of sodium.
+They should also monitor their potassium and phosphorus intakes according to their doctor’s advice (3).

 People with kidney disease should also monitor their protein intake, since the kidneys may struggle to filter waste products from protein metabolism.
 On the other hand, people with end stage kidney disease may need more protein (